 Australian Postgraduate Award

-The University of Southern Queensland is offering a number of Australian Postgraduate Awards (APA) for students commencing their PhD studies in 2014.
-Australian Postgraduate Award (APA) scholarships are awarded to students of exceptional research potential undertaking a Higher Degree by Research (Doctor of Philosophy).
+The University of Southern Queensland is offering a number of Australian Postgraduate Awards (APA) for students commencing their Doctor of Philosophy (PhD) studies in 2014.

-USQ’s strategic research effort is focused in the following areas:
+USQ’s strategic research effort is focused in the following areas, although applications in other areas of research are welcome:

-Recipients of these awards will receive a stipend and will be allocated a place funded by the Research Training Scheme (RTS).
+APA recipients will receive a stipend and will be allocated a place funded by the Research Training Scheme (RTS), which will cover tuition fees.

 The information on this page is subject to change.

-Australian Postgraduate Awards carry a yearly stipend of $24 653 (2013 rate) per annum to the successful applicant however USQ will supplement this payment to a total yearly per annum amount of $30 000.
+Australian Postgraduate Awards carry a stipend of $25,392 (2014 rate) per annum.
+USQ will supplement this payment to a total per annum amount of $30,000.

 To be eligible applicants must: